 G20 Members are Argentina, Australia, Brazil, Canada, China, France, Germany, India, Indonesia, Italy, Japan, Republic of Korea, Mexico, Russia, Saudi Arabia, South Africa, Turkey, the United Kingdom, the United States and the European Union.

 Eight official engagement groups; Business 20 (B20), Youth 20 (Y20), Labour 20 (L20), Think 20 (T20), Civil 20 (C20), Women 20 (W20), Science 20 (S20), Urban 20 (U20) and many Non-official engagement groups of different interests are carrying out different forms of activities throughout the year in order to provide the leaders during the summit with specific recommendations of their concerns.

-For the Year 2020, Saudi Arabia will be the hosting country for G20.
+For the Year 2020, Saudi Arabia hosted country for G20 summit.
 The economy of Saudi Arabia is considered to be the largest in the Middle East and the 18th largest in the world.
 Saudi Arabia has the world’s second-largest proven petroleum and fifth largest proven natural gas reserves, as such, Saudi Arabia is considered an “energy superpower” .
-The Saudi G20 Presidency began 1 December 2019 and will end on 30 November 2020, the Leader’s summit will be held on 21- 22 November 2020 in Riyadh.
+The Saudi G20 Presidency began 1 December 2019 and ended on 30 November 2020, the Leader’s summit was held on 21- 22 November 2020 in Riyadh.

 The economy of Italy is the third-largest national economy in the European Union, the eighth-largest by nominal GDP in the world, and the 12th-largest by GDP (PPP).
 Italy is a founding member of the European Union, the Eurozone, the OECD, the G7 and the G20. it is the tenth-largest exporter in the world, with $632 billion exported in 2019.
 Its closest trade ties are with the other countries of the European Union, with whom it conducts about 59% of its total trade.